lleiding/gemm/README.md

 # 7. Submodels

 ## Establishment.
-When an individual is new to a patch (by recent birth or dispersal event), their physical niche preferences are compared with the actual niche properties of the present patch.
+When an individual is new to a grid cell (by recent birth or dispersal event), their physical niche preferences are compared with the actual niche properties of the present grid cell.
 The individual fitness parameter is set according to the deviation from the optimum value considering the niche breadth as standard deviation of a gaussian curve.
 ```